ArminKleinert/SlowLox/README.md

 For the original code see https://github.com/munificent/craftinginterpreters

-Bug found: I discovered that the precedence of binary operators is not right currently.

 ## Why?

 Lox is a great stepping stone for writing an interpreter for non-lisp-languages.
 Before this one, there were no Ruby-implementations and I felt like one was needed.